Humans' daily lives revolve largely around clothing and the materials needed to manufacture it.

 Support Sustainable Clothing Brands:

-By buying pre-owned vintage clothing, you will not only be celebrating past fashions but also keep up with the cyclic trends.
+You will not only honour by purchasing previously used vintage apparel but also keep up with the cyclical trends.

 Follow the 30-Wears Rule:

 The 30-Wears rule, a phrase coined by Livia Firth, founder of Eco-Age, might assist you in making wiser purchasing selections.

 Consider whether you'll wear a piece of clothes at least thirty times before purchasing it.

 Purchase it if the response is in the affirmative.
 Buy it if the response is No, not No!

 It is a waste of money to purchase clothing that you will only wear once or twice because they will most likely be thrown out.